microsoft/debug-adapter-protocol/overview.md

 ## How it works

-The following sections explain in detail the interaction between a development tool (e.g. IDE or editor) and a debug adapter.
+The following sections explains the interaction between a development tool (e.g. IDE or editor) and a debug adapter.
-This should not only help when implementing the Debug Adapter Protocol in a debug adapter, but also when hosting the protocol in a development tool (client or frontend).
+This should not only help when implementing the Debug Adapter Protocol in a debug adapter, but also when _hosting_ the protocol in a development tool (sometimes also called "host" or "client").

 ### Debug Session Start

-When a debug session starts, the frontend needs a way to communicate with some "entity" (the debug adapter) that implements the Debug Adapter Protocol.
+When a debug session starts, the development tool needs a way to communicate with the debug adapter that implements the Debug Adapter Protocol.
-How the debug adapter comes to life is not really part of the protocol specification, but it is still an important detail if debug adapters should work across different development tools.
+How the debug adapter comes to life is not part of the protocol specification, but it is still an important detail if debug adapters should work across different development tools.

-A development tool has basically two ways of dealing with a debug adapter:
+A development tool has basically two ways of interacting with a debug adapter:
-- **single session mode**: in this mode the frontend starts a debug adapter as a standalone process and communicates with it through *stdin* and *stdout*.
+- **single session mode**: in this mode the development tool starts a debug adapter as a standalone process and communicates with it through *stdin* and *stdout*.
 At the end of the debug session the debug adapter is terminated.
-For concurrrent debug sessions the frontend starts multiple debug adapters.
+For concurrrent debug sessions the development tool starts multiple debug adapters.
-- **multi session mode**: in this mode the frontend does not start the debug adapter but assumes that it is already running and that it listens on a specific port for connections attempts.
-For every debug session the frontend initiates a new communication session on the specific port and disconnects at the end of the session.
+- **multi session mode**: in this mode the development tool does not start the debug adapter but assumes that it is already running and that it listens on a specific port for connections attempts.
+For every debug session the development tool initiates a new communication session on the specific port and disconnects at the end of the session.

-After establishing a connection to the debug adapter, the frontend starts communicating via the _base protocol_.
+After establishing a connection to the debug adapter, the development tool starts communicating with the adapter via the _base protocol_.

 ### Base protocol